The Community Brain

 • 'Faces of Tolworth' a cultural food festival, developed to address questions around the long-term regeneration of Tolworth.

-The University and The Community Brain have also worked closely together on activities such as mapping green spaces and community assets in Tolworth and Surbiton, collecting data on perceptions of community resilience, and capturing the organisation's methods for generating social impact and studying their transferability to other parts of the Borough and beyond.
+The University and The Community Brain have also worked closely together on activities such as mapping green spaces and community assets in Tolworth and Surbiton.
+They have collected data on perceptions of community resilience, and capturing the methods for generating social impact and studying their transferability to other parts of the Borough and beyond.

 Ongoing evaluation of activities and projects has supported a critical process of self-reflection and helped the organisation to develop further.